1948 Arab–Israeli War: Air operations

+The Haganah's embryonic air corps, Sherut Avir ("Air Service"), was established in November 1947 and became the Israeli Air Force following the establishment of the Israel Defense Forces.
+At the beginning of the war, Israel had no combat aircraft, only a hodge-podge of civilian aircraft which were used as makeshift bombers by having aircrew carry 25 and 50 pound bombs and incendiaries in their lap and manually drop them.
+Of the invading Arab nations, Egypt, Syria, and Iraq had air forces with fighter and bomber aircraft.
+However, many of their aircraft were unserviceable and they suffered from low competence among pilots as well as poor maintenance, ground control, and intelligence.
+Losses and diminishing ammunition stocks over the course of the war further reduced their effectiveness.
+Meanwhile, Israel gradually acquired combat aircraft, first fielding them in late May, and its air force only grew in strength.

 On 15 May, with the beginning of the war, four Royal Egyptian Air Force (REAF) Spitfires attacked Tel Aviv, bombing Sde Dov Airfield, where the bulk of Sherut Avir's aircraft were concentrated, as well as the Reading Power Station.
-Several aircraft were destroyed, some others were damaged, and five Israelis were killed.
+Several aircraft were destroyed, some others were damaged, and five people were killed.
 Throughout the following hours, additional waves of Egyptian aircraft bombed and strafed targets around Tel Aviv, although these raids had little effect.
-One Spitfire was shot down by anti-aircraft fire, and its pilot was taken prisoner.
+One Spitfire was shot down by machine gun fire and its pilot was taken prisoner.

-Throughout the next six days, the REAF continued to attack Tel Aviv, causing civilian casualties.
-On 18 May, Egyptian warplanes attacked the Tel Aviv Central Bus Station, killing 42 people and wounding 100.
-In addition to their attacks on Tel Aviv, the Egyptians bombed rural settlements and airfields, though few casualties were caused in these raids.

-At the outset of the war, the REAF was able to attack Israel with near impunity, due to the lack of Israeli fighter aircraft to intercept them, and met only ground fire.
+Throughout following days, the REAF continued to attack Tel Aviv, causing civilian casualties.
+On 18 May, Egyptian warplanes attacked the Tel Aviv central bus station, killing 42 people and wounding over 100.
+In addition to their attacks on Tel Aviv, the Egyptians bombed Israeli ground troops, towns, rural settlements and airfields, though few casualties were caused by these raids.
+At the outset of the war, the REAF was able to attack Israel with near impunity, due to the lack of Israeli fighter aircraft to intercept them.

-As more effective air defences were transferred to Tel Aviv, the Egyptians began taking significant aircraft losses.
-As a result of these losses, as well as the loss of five Spitfires downed by the British when the Egyptians mistakenly attacked RAF Ramat David, the Egyptian air attacks became less frequent.
-By the end of May 1948, almost the entire REAF Spitfire squadron based in El Arish had been lost, including many of its best pilots.
+On 22 May, Egyptian Spitfires attacked RAF Ramat David, southeast of Haifa, while the base was still held by the Royal Air Force as it covered the withdrawal of British forces from Palestine.
+The Egyptians mistakenly believed that the Israelis had already taken over the base.
+The attack destroyed and damaged numerous aircraft, destroyed a hangar, and killed four RAF personnel.
+Five attacking Egyptian Spitfires were shot down by the RAF.
+The REAF took additional losses as the Israelis fielded more effective anti-aircraft defenses.
+By the end of May, the Egyptians had lost almost the entire Spitfire squadron based at El Arish, including many of their best pilots.

-Although lacking fighter or bomber aircraft, in the first few days of the war, Israel's embryonic air force still attacked Arab targets, with light aircraft being utilised as makeshift bombers, striking Arab encampments and columns.
+In the first weeks of the war, Israeli light aircraft bombed Arab encampments and columns.
 The raids were mostly carried out at night to avoid interception by Arab fighter aircraft.
 These attacks usually had little effect, except on morale.